Scholarships for a collections study

 - a brief research program (less than 15,000 characters) including a short description of previous research and a research proposal that will specify the subject (corpus, archival group or collection, geocultural area…), the proposed research aims (field work, scientific documentation…), the method and scientific scope of the project.

-- the anticipated length of the project and an estimate of expenses.
+- the anticipated calendar of the project and an estimate of expenses.

 How to register an application

-The application file and recommendation letter must be sent separately, before 12th September 2014:
+The application file and recommendation letter must be sent separately1, before Saturday September 12th 2015:

 222 rue de l’Université